boneheadmed/Director/README.md

-***Note: for those using the latest dev version of impactjs, .loadLevelDeferred(data) can be used instead by making the appropriate change within the Director's .loadLevel(levelNumber) function.
+***Note: The .loadLevelDeferred(data) can be used instead instead of .loadLevel(data) by making the appropriate change within the Director's .loadLevel(levelNumber) function.
+If the Director functions are used only with ig.game.main then this .loadLevelDeferred(data) is not necessary and in my experience may cause errors.
+On the other hand if a trigger or other entity calls a change in level then .loadLevelDeferred may be necessary.
+See the Impact documentation about this topic (http://impactjs.com/documentation/class-reference/game).